abrotman/related-domains-by-dns/rdbd-newrrs.md

 IANA has allocated RR code TBD for the RDBDKEY resource record via Expert Review.
-[[In the meantime we're experimenting using 0xffa8, which is decimal 65448, from the experimental RR code range, for the RDBD resource record.]]
+[[In the meantime we're experimenting using 0xffa8, which is decimal 65448, from the experimental RR code range, for the RDBDKEY resource record.]]

 The RDBDKEY RR uses the same registries as DNSKEY for its fields.
 (This follows the precedent set for CDNSKEY in [@?RFC7344].)